 You will come into the office or the surgery center the morning of your surgery, depending on what procedure you are having done.
-For both places, you will need someone to drive you home.
+For both, places, you will need someone to drive you home.
 If you have the procedure done in the office, you can expect to be here for approximately one hour.
 If you have your surgery in the outpatient surgery center, you will go home approximately one to two hours after your surgery is completed.
-If you had upper lid blepharoplasty, there will be stitches across your upper eyelids, and you will have small pieces of tape around the area.
-Please try to keep these pieces of tape dry during the next week.
-If you had lower lid blepharoplasty, there will be dissolvable stitches at the incision line.
+If you had upper lid blepharoplasty, there will be stitches across your upper eyelids.
+If you had lower lid blepharoplasty, there will stitches at the incision line.
 It is okay if these stitches get wet.